 The single-stream recycling system is the most significant contributing factor to why many people find recycling easier.
 They think you no longer need to segregate your recyclables by the type of material and toss it all in the blue bin.
 Although this will save you a lot of time, it can lead to a concerning contamination amount.
 Imagine mixing paper trash, fruit peelings, and broken glass in one skip bin.
 This act will not just cause the skip bin hire trouble but will also contaminate other recyclables.
 It can jam up their machinery, so in the end, it can even cause danger to their workers.

 This is a common misconception that has stopped many people from recycling.
-For plastic with a shorter lifespan, it can typically be recycled once or twice because the polymers break down during the process that makes its structure weaker.
+Plastic with a shorter lifespan, can typically be recycled once or twice because the polymers break down during the process which makes its structure weaker.
 However, manufacturers are incorporating it into other durable materials such as composite decks.
 On the other hand, some materials can be broken down and re-used continually without their quality degradation.
 Some examples are glass and metals.

 Recycling seems like a tedious process that most people will steer clear of, especially if they can buy something new.
 However, based on the Environmental Protection Agency’s research, if you recycle aluminium cans, it can save 95% of the energy needed when producing new ones out of raw materials.
 There is 60% to 74% of energy saved if you recycle steel and tins, while 60% of energy is saved if you recycle paper.
 Besides that, if you recycle one glass bottle rather than producing a new one, it can generate enough energy to operate a 100-watt light bulb for four hours.